Quick links:

 Anticipating state verbs in Palauan are like resulting state verbs.
 However, instead of describing the state of something after a verb has modified it, these describe the state of something before a verb is anticipated to modify it.
 Here's seven random Anticipating State Verbs:

-cherematel, v.a.s.is to be washed or pumped out.
+bichall, v.a.s.is to be sifted or filtered.

 a